 - a coloring page that helps you keep track of no-spend days or money saved.

 - a whiteboard to track your spending and savings.
-You can use an app, but I like the idea of having something visible at all times.

 Go for it!